We’re an affiliate

-Nuts and seeds are a great source for any diets, especially a vegan diet.
+Nuts and seeds are a great source for any diet, especially a vegan diet.
 Hence, both are the must-have item in every vegan pantry.
-Nuts and seeds are not only nutritious but also tasty and add fun crunch in every meal.
+Nuts and seeds are not only nutritious but also tasty and add fun crunch to every meal.
 Here are some nuts and seeds which you like to add to your pantry:

 - chia seeds